 Normally, people would turn to their state’s department of labor for assistance.
 Florida doesn’t really have its own labor department anymore.
 Florida has a “Department of Economic Opportunity,” but the agency’s website doesn’t list any office that could enforce wage and hour violations.
 Instead, a single document on the state’s minimum wage law instructs workers to contact Florida’s Attorney General.
 As we’ve already noted, the Attorney General for Florida hasn’t filed one wage and hour lawsuit against an employer in the last 12 years.
 That leaves employees with few options on a state-level.

 Your county, however, may be able to help.
 If you live in a county that has passed a wage theft ordinance, like Miami-Dade, Hillsborough or Broward, you can file a complaint with your respective wage theft recovery office and have them investigate the matter.
 Alternatively, you can go straight to the Department of Labor, a federal agency, and ask them to look into your employer’s pay practices.
 Be aware, though, that pursuing a claim through the Labor Department can take years – if they choose to investigate your complaint at all.

 Filing A Civil Wage & Hour Lawsuit

-Contacting a civil attorney is another option.
+Contacting a civil overtime attorney in Florida is another option.
 The benefit of hiring a private wage and hour lawyer is that you’ll receive individualized attention, rather than having to work through a government agency that’s likely overloaded with other cases.
 Your attorney will work for you and no one else.